CIL SAMPLE CONTRACT

 - Establish a consumer advisory group and hold four meetings per year.

 - Have the Board conduct a telephone follow-up survey of consumers served at the center.

 - Send out follow-up surveys to consumers.

-A center must provide a list of services it will provide for all funding sources during the contract year using the ACCES-VR approved list of 22 services with definitions in the NYS CIL Standards, Part 2.
+A center must provide a list of services it will provide for all funding sources during the contract year using the ACCES-VR approved list of 22 services with definitions in the NYS CIL Standards Performance Report and Data Collection Guide, Part 2.
 Instructions for Direct Services and Statistical Report, section IV.
 Individual Services.
-It is not required that a center provide all of the services from the approved list of services or that a center provide only the services listed, but services supported with funds other than those provided by ACCES-VR must be captured using one of the 22 independent living service categories that most closely and consistently represents the approved service definitions.
 For each service being provided there needs to be a description of that service.